A new set of cluster driven composite development indicators: Conclusion

 \section{Conclusion}

 In this paper, we have investigated whether the collection of development indicators given by the WDI database can be divided using their fundamental topic description.
 Leveraging on PCA and a novel application of information filtering and hierarchical clustering techniques, we showed that the structure of the topics does not mirror the actual structure between the indicators.
 This suggests that composite development indicators that are aggregated from restricted sets may ignore key information.
 Instead, we propose a new set of cluster driven composite development indicators that overcomes these problems.
 They are objective, data driven, interpretable and are able to make valid comparisons between countries.
 We have used the composite indicators and some highly influential PageRank indicators to give new insights into the development of countries.
 Some of these may support decisions for policy makers.
 Lastly, we showed that our proposed composite indicators can outperform schemes of indicators based on a random benchmark and PageRank.
+We mention that it has been pointed out by \cite{Mazziotta2019} that using the correlation matrix to form composite indicators may ignore the presence of causality relationships.
+We mainly use the CDCIs to group countries to understand how they can be classified in terms of their development so that there is no implicit reliance on there being a different causal relationship between indicators.
+It would, however, be interesting to develop combining the methodology proposed here with an analysis of the causal relationships in a future work.